Hello! My name is Agathe Herrou, and I'm a computer scientist.

 I am currently at a crossroads between pursuing an academic career or going into the industry.

-You can read my Curriculum Vitae or a summary on this very page.
+You can read my Curriculum Vitae in long form (if you are an academic), in short form (if you are from the private sector) or a summary on this very page.

 During my PhD, I studied optimal transport algorithms for mesh interpolation.
 This project gave me experience with various fields of applied mathematics, including non-linear optimisation methods, such as gradient descent and its variants, and Newton methods, and mesh manipulation techniques.